 Instead of developing trust between police and communities, 287(g) promoted fear and suspicion.
 Police officers became enemies of the people.

-- When communities perceived police as enemies, the lives of officers became endangered.
+When communities perceived the police as enemies, the lives of officers became endangered.

 Although some undocumented immigrants come into the country illegally, most come lawfully but overstay their visas.
 Please consider the following facts:

-- Most immigrants come to find jobs in agriculture, construction, grounds work or maintenance.
-When Susan Combs served Texas as the Republican Comptroller, she indicated that removal of undocumented workers would decrease the Texas work force by 6.3 percent.
+Most immigrants come to find jobs in agriculture, construction, grounds work, or maintenance.
+When Susan Combs served Texas as the Republican Comptroller, she indicated that the removal of undocumented workers would decrease the Texas workforce by 6.3 percent.
 Agriculture heavily depends on immigrants.

-- Instead of decreasing availability of jobs, immigrants tend to gravitate toward work most Americans do not want.
+Instead of decreasing the availability of jobs, immigrants tend to gravitate toward work most Americans do not want.

 Burke, Vee.
 “The 1996 Welfare Reform Law.”
 Congressional Research Service.
 Updated July 1, 2003. http://royce.house.gov/uploadedfiles/the 1996 welfare reform law.pdf